Code-Institute-Submissions/Sharpryan20-ci-project-one/README.md

 -   Select the source (I chose master branch in this instance)

 -   After some time, the site will be deployed and ready to see.

+# Credits

+- Thanks to Reuben Ferrante, my code institute mentor, for his guidance and insight and the constant confidence boost to help me in the right direction.

+- The Slack community.
+The amount of help and support and encouragement I recieved really helped throughout the project.

+- [W3Schools](https://www.w3schools.com/) for their exceptional explanations and useful examples.

+- [Coolors](https://coolors.co/) - Used to create my colour palette.

+- [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwmK6IBhBqEiwAocMc8kqMZ3mHidwwW9mw_i47kVP3U3IuOxH9ow_-GrzlTcK-fFXxmx_TkRoCL8EQAvD_BwE) - Used to build wireframes for my website.

+- [W3C Validator](https://validator.w3.org/) - A validator used to check my HTML and CSS structure and format periodically throughout the build.